WindSeeker

-WindSeeker (known as SteelHawk at Worlds of Fun) is a 301 ft swing ride at several Cedar Fair parks.
+WindSeeker is a 301 ft swing ride at several Six Flags parks.
 The rides are Wind Seeker models manufactured by Mondial.
 They opened for the 2011 season at Canada's Wonderland in Ontario, Cedar Point and Kings Island in Ohio, and Knott's Berry Farm in California.
 Carowinds in North Carolina and Kings Dominion in Virginia opened their WindSeekers in 2012.
-The first four each cost US$5 million, and the next two each cost $6.5 million.
-Cedar Fair relocated the Knott's Berry Farm WindSeeker to Worlds of Fun in 2014, where it is known as SteelHawk.
+The first four each cost US$5 million, while the remaining two each cost $6.5 million.
+Cedar Fair (now Six Flags) relocated the Knott's Berry Farm WindSeeker to Worlds of Fun in 2014, where it reopened as SteelHawk.